wing5wong/artisan-whs-static/source/_news/2019-07-25_whanganui-enduro-dirt-bike-ace-seth-reardon-caps-off-a-stellar-season-with-nz-title.md

   Whanganui's Seth Reardon (Yamaha YZ250FX), the overall New Zealand enduro champion for 2019.
 ---
 ## Whanganui's Seth Reardon (Yamaha YZ250FX), the overall New Zealand enduro champion for 2019.

-Photo / Andy McGechan.
+_PHOTO / Andy McGechan._

 It has been quite a remarkable sporting season for Whanganui dirt bike ace Seth Reardon.